tear123/mydoc/mydoc.md

   }
 }
 ```
-8.Usage > paste this shortcode [show_my_search] to a post or page to display the search form.
+1. Usage > paste this shortcode [show_my_search] to a post or page to display the search form.